-I get questions about marketing messages all the time… In person, over the phone, via email… And I do my best to provide valuable information.
+I get questions about marketing messages, including sales letters, all the time… In person, over the phone, via email… And I do my best to provide valuable information.

 That’s why we had the “Ask Charlie” section of the PPIC Newsletter, and precisely why we’re pulling these articles from the archives to share with you here.